vikastomar0010/MyMusicApp/README.md

 - JWT Authentication

 **Other:**
 - Cloudinary for media storage
+- Vercel for deployment
 ---

 ## 📦 Installation